Breaking The Family Cycle Of Dysfunction Is Difficult

 The Family Rules are just what it sounds like the rules and expectations families have for one another.
 Often, they are passed from generation to generation.
 Typically, they are designed to enforce childhood obedience, reinforce gender roles, and maintain a specific social image.

 It Can Be Harder For Women To Break Family Cycles

 For women, the Family Rules can be a heavier burden.
 Culturally we have been conditioned to give our time and energy to others.
 We are praised for being self-sacrificing.
-While these are important character qualities for all humans, these expectations land harder on women.
+While these are essential character qualities for all humans, these expectations land harder on women.
 This often results in perpetuating dysfunctional family behavior to “keep the peace” or “meet the family expectations.”

 We all want to be connected to a meaningful, loving group of people.
 For some of us, that is the family we were biologically born into.
 For others, we find our emotional connection with a ‘chosen family.”
-There is no right way to create a loving, supportive community that will surround you when life gets difficult.
+There is no right way to create a loving, supportive community that will surround you when life gets complicated.